 We operate in a sector of the economy that is likely to be adversely impacted by the effects of political conflicts, including the continued global trade war between the U.S. and China, current political instability in the Middle East, terrorist or other attacks, war or international hostilities.
 Terrorist attacks such as the attacks on the United States on September 11, 2001, and similar attacks that followed, the continuing response to these attacks, as well as the threat of future terrorist attacks, continue to cause uncertainty in the world financial markets and may affect our business, results of operations and financial condition.
-The continuing conflicts in Iraq, Iran, Afghanistan, Libya, Egypt, Ukraine, Syria, Palestine and the Red Sea region may lead to additional acts of terrorism and armed conflict around the world, which may contribute to further economic instability in the global financial markets.
-More recently, the trade and financial sanctions imposed on Russia due to its invasion in Ukraine, have caused turbulence in the global markets.
+The continuing conflicts between Russia and Ukraine, Israel and Hamas and related conflicts in the Middle East, the seizures and attacks on vessels travelling through the Red Sea region, the Gulf of Aden, the Persian Gulf and the Arabian Sea by the Houthi and Iraq, Iran, Afghanistan, Libya, Egypt, Syria and Palestine may lead to additional acts of terrorism and armed conflict around the world, which may contribute to further economic instability in the global financial markets.
+The trade and financial sanctions imposed on Russia due to its invasion in Ukraine, have caused turbulence in the global markets.
 These uncertainties could also have a material adverse effect on our ability to obtain additional financing on terms acceptable to us or at all.
-Terrorist attacks on vessels may in the future also negatively affect our operations and financial condition and directly impact our vessels or our customers, including most recently, disruptions in the Red Sea in connection with the conflict between Israel and Hamas.
+Terrorist attacks on vessels may in the future also negatively affect our operations and financial condition and directly impact our vessels or our customers, including disruptions in the Red Sea in connection with the conflict between Israel and Hamas.
 Future terrorist attacks could result in increased volatility and turmoil of the financial markets in the United States of America and globally and could result in an economic recession in the United States of America or the world.
 Additionally, any escalations between the North Atlantic Treaty Organization countries and Russia could result in retaliation from Russia that could potentially affect the shipping industry.
 There may also be long-term adverse impacts from the COVID-19 pandemic that negatively affect industrial production.
-In addition, the continued global trade war between the U.S. and China, including the introduction by the U.S. of tariffs on selected imported goods, mainly from China, may provoke further retaliation measures from the affected countries which has the potential to impede trade.
+In addition, the continued global trade war between the U.S. and China, including the introduction by the U.S. of tariffs on selected imported goods from additional regions, including the EU, the UK, Canada, Mexico and Vietnam, among others, and the announcement of a reciprocal tariff policy on most foreign imports (which is presently suspended for 90 days until July 9, 2025), may provoke further retaliation measures from the affected countries which has the potential to impede trade.
 Any of these occurrences could have a material adverse impact on our financial condition, costs and operating cash flows.